danielnaber/oxygen-languagetool-plugin/README.md

 ### Usage

-Load an XML file, switch to author mode, and click the "LanguageTool Check" button (you only need to do this once after loading a file).
-Errors that can be detected by LanguageTool should become underlined.
+Load an XML file, switch to author mode, and click the "LanguageTool Check" button or press Ctrl+Shift+Return.
+Errors that can be detected by LanguageTool will become underlined.

 ### Building